oliviasylee/work-day-scheduler/README.md

 ## Description

-This project was designed as a module 4 challenge about the javaScript Coding quiz.
-Once the user clicks "Start Quiz!", a timer starts from 30 seconds and quizzes are coming up one of each.
-If they answer a question incorrectly, they are penalized 10 seconds.
-At the end of the quiz, they can enter their initials to add their score.
+This project was designed as a module 5 challenge about a work day scheduler.
+It's a simple calendar application that allows users to save schedules for each hour of the day.

 This application is still in progress.
-The view scores page and some features are not finished yet.

 ## Usage
-Click the screenshot and it will take you to the Coding Quiz Challenge website.
+Click the screenshot and it will take you to the work day scheduler webpage.

 [![coding-quiz-screenshot](assets/images/Screenshot.png)](https://oliviasylee.github.io/work-day-scheduler/)

 ## Features
-1. When the users click the "Start Quiz!" button, quizzes are coming up one of each and a timer starts from 60 seconds.
-2. If the users answer a question correctly, they can move on to the next question otherwise, they are penalized 10 seconds.
-3. At the end of the quiz, they can enter their initials to add their score.
+1. When it's opened, today's date is displayed at the top of the calendar.
+2. When scrolloing down, the user is presented with timeblocks for standard business hours.
+3. Each timeblock is color coded to indicate whether it is in the past, present, or future.
+4. If the user click the save button, the text for the schedule is saved in local storage.
+5. It's still remained even if the user refresh the page.

 ## Authors
 - Olivia Seonyeong Lee